cdstanford/dz3-artifact/README.md

 ### Claims Supported

-This artifact supports all of the experimental claims made in the paper, namely:
+This artifact supports all of the experimental claims made in the paper.
+The particular figures are:

 - Appendix Figure 6, the full table of experimental results.